RangerWhisky/RangerWhisky/README.md

 - 👋 Hi, I’m Rob @RangerWhisky
 - 👀 I’m interested in keeping my hand in coding with katas and puzzles while I do Project Management for a living
-- 🌱 I’m currently learning Rust and Python
+- 🌱 I’m currently learning Go
 - 💞️ I’m not particularly looking to collaborate on anything in particular
 - 📫 Messages to this account are likely to be looked at very infrequently